(updated August 2022)

 The last time I updated this guide was in 2020, and it was one of the oddest years to be writing anything about dining.
 Remember the dilemma we faced (or still do) to dine out and support restaurants?
 Contact tracing, sanitation, limited tables, etc?

 And now even though the pandemic isn’t over- maskless indoor undistanced dining and travel is back in full swing.
 And being someone who often experiences existential dread, who knows for how long this will be infinitely possible as it is very clear our planet is fighting back against us.

-I’ll still update this guide to restaurants in Florence during August (specifically, for one of Italy’s most important national holidays, Ferragosto), This post is my top picks for where to eat in Florence on Ferragosto, the 15th of August (Assumption day) with the hopes someone will find it useful.
-Whether English speaking visitors/residents or a sneaky Italian-American (or who similarly won the European passport lottery) who like me lives and works with Italy.
+This post (originally written in 2017, I believe!?) is updated to be your guide to eating and drinking well in Florence during August (specifically, for one of Italy’s most important national holidays, Ferragosto, the 15th of August (Assumption day) with the hopes someone will find it useful.

 If you happen to be in Florence on this national holiday- bookmark this guide and I cannot stress enough- reserve in advance.
 Like now.

 if you’re in town for August, I’d encourage you to sign up for one of my culinary food tours in Florence where we hit up the best spots open during the month.
 I’d suggest either our Progressive Dinner Crawl or Aperitivo Tour as the best bets.